th7mo/th7mo.com/ssh-key.md

 	IdentitiesOnly yes
 ```

+> [!TIP]
-> **Hint**: It is recommended to use a lowercase name for the `Host`, because you need to add this name to your remote url.
+> It is recommended to use a lowercase name for the `Host`, because you need to add this name to your remote url.

 ### Update the existing remotes